-SATELLITE ALERT MESSAGE - The YB Tracker can send an ALERT Message, see Appendix F for details.
-The ALERT message via satellite communication reports your current GPS coordinates to officials
+SATELLITE ALERT MESSAGE - The YB Tracker can send an ALERT Message, see Appendix E for details.
+The ALERT message via satellite communication reports your current GPS coordinates to the committee.

-Appendix D - Racing Area Chart (not to be used for navigation)
+Appendix D Racing Area Chart (not to be used for navigation)